 Another way you can use a DIY dandruff shampoo is not as a shampoo but as a last rinse.
 "Apple cider vinegar can help remove build-up on the scalp, balance the pH level of the scalp and hair and help close the cuticles for shinier hair," says Reslan.
 The vinegar may also help wash away dead skin cells and soothe the scalp at the same time.
 It's great for healthy hair, too!

 Add one part of apple cider vinegar to one part of warm water, and that's it!
 Most people can use one cup, but those with long and thick hair may need to use one or more cups.
 Pour the vinegar water over your hair and gently massage it into your hair and scalp for three to five minutes.
 Rinse with clean water.
 Just be careful not to let the vinegar get into your eyes!

 It is very easy, but you will have a distinct aroma until you shower again.
 For that reason, it's best to do this treatment a couple of hours before bed and take a regular shower in the morning.
 Do this rinse up to twice a week until your dandruff is under control.
 After that, consider making it a weekly or bi-weekly routine.

 Lemon and Sweet Almond Oil Dandruff Shampoo

-Similar to the vinegar rinse, lemon can be used as an inexpensive treatment for dandruff as the citric acid cleans the scalp of excess oil.
-Reslan alerts that lemon is too alkaline and can damage hair or sensitive the scalp, so best is to use lemon essential oil to get the citric acid benefits instead.
+Similar to the vinegar rinse, lemon can be used as an inexpensive treatment for dandruff as the citric acid is meant to help clean the scalp of excess oil.
+Reslan notes that lemon is too alkaline and can damage hair or sensitive scalps, so it is best to use lemon essential oil to get the citric acid benefits instead.
 Sweet almond oil works as a leave-in conditioning treatment.